Corey Dickerson Player Props: Nationals vs. Cubs

 Corey Dickerson At The Plate

-- Dickerson is hitting .239 with six doubles, two home runs and six walks.
+- Dickerson has six doubles, two home runs and six walks while batting .239.

-- Dickerson has reached base via a hit in 22 games this year (of 39 played), and had multiple hits in five of those games.
+- Dickerson has picked up a hit in 57.5% of his 40 games this year, with more than one hit in 12.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.